-How do I apply to Running Start?
+How many credits can I take in Running Start?

 What are the costs of the program?